InvertGames/uFrame.Documentation/pages/element-collections.md

 If you add new enemy ViewModel to the collection, you may also want to instantiate a View for this VM on the scene.

-You can achieve that by creating a binding on the View node, with the name _CreateEnemiesView_.
+You can achieve that by creating a binding on the View node, with the name _Enemies View Collection Changed_.

 ![](images/Screenshot_115.png)